 Emails are easy to miss.
 They sit in a crowded inbox, get buried under everything else, and often go unread for days.

 Now, when you send a Broadcast, you can choose to push it as a notification to every member who has the Hubb app installed, is logged in, and has notifications switched on.
-The moment you hit send, your update appears right on their phone — the same place they see messages from family and friends.
+The moment you hit send, your update appears on their phone, in the same place they read messages from family and friends.

-Whether it's a last-minute venue change, an urgent prayer request, a word of encouragement to the whole congregation, or a simple reminder about Sunday, your words reach people where they already are.
+It could be a last-minute venue change, an urgent prayer request, or a reminder about Sunday.
+Whatever you need to say, your words reach people where they already are.

-Your messages are not limited to plain text anymore.
-You can now send rich, formatted content — headings, links, images and styled text — so your communication looks as good as it reads.
+Your messages are not limited to plain text.
+You can send rich, formatted content, including headings, links, images and styled text, so a message looks as good as it reads.

-That means a weekly bulletin can actually feel like a bulletin, an event announcement can carry the image that brings it to life, and an important update can be laid out clearly and read at a glance.
+A weekly bulletin can feel like a proper bulletin.
+An event announcement can carry the image that brings it to life, and an important update can be laid out so it is clear at a glance.

 Push notifications are part of the Messaging beta, so there are two quick things to switch on first: